 The FreeeUp system allows you to cut down on the time you spend searching for and interviewing prospects.
 The request form identifies your specific needs so that FreeeUp can find the most suitable candidate to present to you.
 That’s right, you don’t do your own search.
 You can indicate, for example, if you want a worker from the US or outside of the US, if it’s a rush project, an ongoing gig, if you want the worker on a flexible or set schedule, and how many hours per week you need.
 Clients are typically introduced to a suitable candidate within hours.

-The larger client pool on FreeeUp is a notable difference from other platforms.
-This is a result of the vetting process that allows only the best freelancers into the network.
-Clients may therefore run into situations where there is no one with the right skill set who is immediately available to take their job.
+The notable difference of FreeeUp from other platforms is the vetting process that allows only the best freelancers into the network.
+Clients may therefore run into situations where there is no one with the right skill set who is immediately available to take their project.
 In these cases, FreeeUp recruits for them specifically at no extra charge.
 The waiting time can be an issue, but the result is a prime candidate versus gambling with a freelancer who may not work out.

-FreeeUp gets hundreds of freelancer applications every week, and only those who pass are allowed to enter the network.
-This freelancer marketplace has developed a 4-step interview process and a final test to vet candidates for tech capabilities, skills, attitude, and experience.
+FreeeUp gets hundreds of freelancer applications every week, and only the top 1% of those who pass are allowed to enter the network.
+This freelancer marketplace has developed a 4-step interview process and a final test to vet candidates for tech capabilities, skills, attitude, communication, and experience.
 The workers in the network represent the top 1% of all applications that are received.
-Their reliability is therefore guaranteed, and any client who is dissatisfied with a worker can get a replacement with FreeeUp covering any replacement costs.
+Any client who is dissatisfied with a worker can get a replacement quite quickly, and FreeeUp will cover any replacement costs for a worker who quits.

 Fiverr has an estimated annual revenue of over is 5 million US dollars.
 It is one of the top 100 most popular sites in the US with about 35 million visits per month.
 About 1 million transactions are conducted on Fiverr every month.